willkg/douglas/docs/dev_architecture.rst

    behavior.
 These you can get from the plugin registry or write yourself.

-2. flavour templates - Flavour templates allow you to create the look and feel of your blog.
-These you can get from the flavour registry or write yourself.
+2. theme templates - Theme templates allow you to create the look and feel of your blog.
+These you can get from the theme registry or write yourself.